 - Can I make this paleo?
 Soy-free?
 Added sugar-free?
 Yes, but it may no longer be FODMAP-friendly.
 Coconut

 aminosmay be substituted for the soy-containing tamari, but this product has not been tested for FODMAPs.
-If this is a product you typically use, it is recommended to test individual tolerance when symptoms are well controlled.
+If this is a product you typically use, consider testing-to-tolerance when symptoms are well controlled.
 Freshly squeezed mandarin orange juice may be substituted for the maple syrup to make this added sugar-free.

 Low FODMAP Chinese Chicken Salad is YUMMY main dish salad filled with colorful veggies, fresh mandarin oranges, grilled chicken, and a ginger sesame dressing.
 It’s also gluten free, dairy free, and meal prep-friendly.